stfc/PSyclone/doc/user_guide/transformations.rst

           KernelImportsToArguments transformations for the GOcean 1.0
-          API, the OpenACC Data transformation is limited to the NEMO and GOcean 1.0 APIs and the OpenACC Kernels transformation is limited to the NEMO and Dynamo0.3 APIs.
+          API, the OpenACC Data transformation is limited to the NEMO and GOcean 1.0 APIs and the OpenACC Kernels transformation is limited to the NEMO and LFRic (Dynamo0.3) APIs.

 .. note:: The directory layout of PSyclone is currently being restructured.
           As a result of this some transformations are already in the new